 I have been writing about this since 1994, and it is still true today.

 The two-hour barrier fell this morning on the roads of London.
-That was the easy part — it required one transcendent athlete, one willing rival, one fast course on a good day, and thirty years of shoe technology.
+That was the easy part — it required one transcendent athlete, one willing and able rival, one fast course on a good day, and thirty years of shoe and fueling technology.

 What comes next is harder.
-Not faster times, but more compelling races.
 Not another number, but a reason to root for someone, not something.

-For the marathon to survive as a sport to pay attention to not just participate in, it must stop being a laboratory for shoe companies and go back to being a pit for gladiators.
+For the marathon to survive as a sporting contest that fans pay attention to not just participate in, it must stop being a laboratory for shoe companies and go back to being an arena for gladiators.

-Today, even at 1:59:30, the clock finally gave equal billing to competition.
+Today, even at 1:59:30, the clock agreed to give equal billing to competition.

 The question is whether the sport knows how to build on that — or whether it goes back to chasing the next number, when it won’t carry the same weight as the one just breached.